Santa Clarita, California: Films

 Santa Clarita, along with other foothill regions in Greater Los Angeles is known for its movie ranches.
 The valley contains multiple movie ranches including Melody Ranch, Sable Ranch, Rancho Deluxe, Golden Oak Ranch, Blue Cloud Movie Ranch, and Veluzat Movie Ranch.
 These movie ranches lie within the studio zone, the area within a 30 mi radius of the intersection of Beverly and La Cienega Boulevards in West Los Angeles.
 Movie ranches are a major contributor to Santa Clarita's economy, and the valley has been nicknamed "Hollywood North."
-Movies and TV shows filmed in Santa Clarita include Django Unchained, NCIS, Franklin & Bash, Jane by Design, Make It or Break It, The Muppets, Pirates of the Caribbean, 24, and Old Yeller.
+Movies and TV shows filmed in Santa Clarita include Django Unchained, NCIS, Franklin & Bash, Jane by Design, Make It or Break It, Mighty Morphin Power Rangers, The Muppets, Pirates of the Caribbean, 24, and Old Yeller.

 Other filming locations in the Santa Clarita Valley include CalArts, Castaic Lake, College of the Canyons, Westfield Valencia Town Center, Placerita Canyon State Park, Southern California Innovation Park (an office park in Valencia), Saugus Cafe, and Halfway House Cafe which is on the outskirts of Canyon Country.
 Vasquez Rocks, located in Agua Dulce about 10 miles northeast of the city, has also been used as a filming location for many movies and shows.

 Santa Clarita was the setting of the horror-comedy show Santa Clarita Diet, which debuted on February 3, 2017 and was canceled on April 26, 2019.
 The show revolves around the careers of real estate agents Joel and Sheila Hammond.
 Sheila Hammond becomes undead and starts craving human flesh.
 As Joel and the family try helping Sheila during her metamorphosis, they deal with neighbors and cultural norms.